‘e-Waste’ is generally applied to consumer electronic devices and gadgets that are near or at the end of its immediate useful life.

 - Dust around your computer can trap heat inside the machine, causing cooling fan to run longer.
 Clean the fan on the power supply and blow out the dust from inside the computer to prevent the computer from wearing out.

-Be a part of the solution is to minimize the impact your home or office e-waste has on the environment.
+Be more aware of the impact your home or office e-waste has on the environment.
 Do not just throw away your old computer monitor or a broken phone in trash; take time to research how you can discard those in the most environmentally friendly way.
 Electronics that are in working condition can be donated to the less fortunate, to schools and to those who can reuse them.
-A simple phone call can prevent your computer from becoming part of a landfill and you an environmentally conscious responsible citizen
+A simple phone call can prevent your computer from becoming part of a landfill and you make into a citizen that is environmentally conscious and responsible.

 In addition to following the general 3Rs rule; Reduce, Reuse and Recycle, there are 2 additional steps – Avoid and Evaluate.